Rutherford County Collections

 - Cemetery, a Freedmen's Community, Rutherford County, Tennessee

-Cemetery Community Digital Collection gathers together a wide range of public records, newspaper articles, photographs, and oral histories that document the people and land of a large post-emancipation community located north of Murfreesboro, Tennessee, near Stones River National Cemetery.
+This collection provides public records, newspaper articles, photographs, an interactive map, and other sources that document the people and land of a large post-emancipation community located north of Murfreesboro, Tennessee, near Stones River National Cemetery.
 This rural, African American community began to form after the Civil War as formerly enslaved men and women resettled the area and soldiers who had served in the U.S. Colored Troops decided to put down roots where they mustered out.

 - Freedmen's Bureau Collection